-Two-phase flow is present in many industrial situations, such as heat exchangers, oil and gas production, CO_2 transport and storage, and in the nuclear industry.
-Modelling of such flows is known to be a challenging task, much due to the possibly complex behaviour of the interface in different flow regimes, and interaction between the phases occurring at this interface, for example heat or mass transfer or interface friction.
+Two-phase flow is present in many industrial applications, such as heat exchangers, oil and gas production, $CO_2$ transport and storage, and in the nuclear industry.
+Modelling of such flows is known to be a challenging task, much due to the possibly complex behaviour of the interface in different flow regimes, and heat and mass transfer across this interface.

 If the precise shape of the interface is of little interest or too computationally expensive to calculate, one can apply averaging of the physical quantities over a certain area or volume.
-This typically leads to systems of hyperbolic balance laws for mass, momentum and energy.
-Transfer of heat, mass and momentum between the two phases can then be modelled in the form of source terms in these balance equations.
-This paper will focus on the modelling and numerical solution of a mass transfer term which models evaporation and condensation between the liquid and gas phase.
+This typically leads to systems of hyperbolic conservation laws conserving mass, momentum and energy.
+Transfer of heat, mass and momentum between the two phases can then be modelled in the form of source terms in these conservation equations.
+In this paper, we will focus on the modelling and numerical solution of a mass transfer term which models evaporation and condensation between the liquid and gas phase.
 Evaporation of liquid in a pipeline will cause potentially large temperature drops, rendering the pipe steel brittle and vulnerable to rupture, and is therefore crucial to predict.

-Relaxation source terms for mass may be stiff, i.e. the time scales associated with the relaxation process might be significantly shorter than those of the hyperbolic flux term in the fluid-dynamical model.
+Source terms for mass may be stiff, i.e. the time scales associated with the relaxation process might be significantly shorter than those of the hyperbolic flux term in the fluid-dynamical model.
 A stiff source term requires careful numerical treatment to avoid instabilities.
-One method to accomplish this, is to use a fractional-step (or splitting) method, which divides the problem into two parts: The hyperbolic (homogeneous) conservation equations and the source term.
+One method to accomplish this, is to use a fractional-step (or splitting) method, which divides the problem into two parts: The hyperbolic conservation equations and the source term.
 These two parts can then be solved separately using methods well suited for each part.

-The paper is organized as follows: The first section presents the models needed to describe the fluid-mechanical behaviour as well as the mass transfer.
-Then the numerical methods for solving these models are described, where the splitting procedure is outlined, followed by methods for solving the hyperbolic fluid-mechanical conservation laws and the mass transfer source term separately.
-Numerical results for a CO_2 pipeline depressurization case are presented, and the results for two different numerical methods are compared.
-Finally, the work is summarized and possible further work is outlined.
+Our paper is organized as follows: In Section 2, we present the models needed to describe the fluid-mechanical behaviour as well as the mass transfer.
+The numerical methods for solving these models are presented in Section 3, where we describe the splitting procedure, followed by methods for solving the hyperbolic fluid-mechanical equation system and the mass transfer source term separately.
+We present numerical results for a $CO_2$ pipeline depressurisation case in Section 4 and compare the results for two different numerical methods.
+Finally, Section 5 summarizes our work and outlines possible further work.